rockstor/rockstor-installer/README.md

 However, regular microSD card boot should work out-of-the-box.

 ### Broken Profiles
-Prior to Tumbleweed dropped some Python 2 libraries this profile was functional.
+Prior to Tumbleweed dropping some Python 2 libraries this profile was functional.
 We used this target to inform our developmental direction and as a more leading-edge installer option.
 We are preserving this profile for when our in-process Python 2 to 3 move is complete.